Van Johnson

-Charles Van Dell Johnson (August 25, 1916 – December 12, 2008) was an American film, television, theatre and radio actor.
-He was a major star at Metro-Goldwyn-Mayer during and after World War II.
+Charles Van Dell Johnson (August 25, 1916 – December 12, 2008) was an American actor and dancer.
+He had a prolific career in film, television, theatre and radio, which spanned over 50 years, from 1940 to 1992.
+He was a major star at Metro-Goldwyn-Mayer during and after World War II, known for his upbeat and "all-American" screen persona, often playing young military servicemen, or in musicals.